Tuition fees for 2018 entry by residency status are as follows:

 Under Application Type please select Research PG from the options.
 In the section Planned Programme of Study please select Languages PhD from the options.
 Once you have completed your application, ensure that you click "Application is Complete" on the Checklist.
 If you have any problems with the online application process please email your query to email@example.com

-Please state clearly on your application that you are applying for a Heriot-Watt University Scholarship.
+Please state clearly on your application if your application should be considered immediately, or only for the next available Heriot-Watt University Scholarship.

 In order that your application can be processed, please ensure that all the supporting documents listed below are submitted with your application:

 1. Research Proposal (approximately 5 – 8 pages)

 The research proposal should contain as much as possible of the following: an introduction or outline of the proposed topic; a statement of objectives and/or specific research questions; a summary of some of the relevant literature which supports the research objective(s); an indication of the intended research methodology; an indication of the theoretical structure and/or conceptual outline; a provisional timetable of the major phases of the research process; results expected from the research e.g. practical value of the research or possible contributions to knowledge or policy or methodology.
 At this stage we are not looking for a definitive document but merely an indication that you have thought through most of the above issues.
 Please note that work submitted may be subject to screening via plagiarism software.